hermanodecastro/zombie-apocalypse-game/README.md

 2. On Linux `gcc main.c -o main -lm` to compile the application.

-3. On windows `gcc main.c -o main` to compile the application.
+3. On Windows `gcc main.c -o main` to compile the application.

 ## The game